Skoda Kodiaq review

 Arguably, a Peugeot 5008 is a little quieter than the Kodiaq for wind and road noise, but the Kodiaq is still a relaxing car to travel long distances in.
 You’ll hear some wind and road noise at times, but if you’re bowling along a motorway at 70mph, you can chat with your passengers without raising your voice.

 Mind you, the engines are a little coarse.
 The petrol 1.5 TSI e-TEC 150 is a tad thrashy at the top of its rev range, while the TDI diesels emit some rumble at low revs and transmit some vibrations through the pedals.
-As you might expect, the PHEV is near silent when driving in EV mode, but still suffers from the same coarse note with its engine running.
+As you might expect, the PHEV is near silent when driving in electric vehicle mode, but still suffers from the same coarse note with its engine running.

 The PHEV’s brake pedal is linked to a regenerative braking system that recoups energy for the battery.
 It's not perfect because the brakes are not as progressive as in the regular petrol and diesel models, which are easier to stop smoothly.

-The dual-clutch automatic gearbox that you’ll find in every Kodiaq is smooth as it changes through the gears but takes a while to respond when you try to pull away from junctions or when you ask for a burst of power.
+The dual-clutch automatic gearbox that you’ll find in every Kodiaq is smooth as it changes through the gears but takes a while to respond when you try to pull away from junctions or ask for a burst of power.

 “There's a bit of wind and road noise on the motorway, but the main impediment to peace is the Kodiaq's slightly coarse engines.
 They're all quiet and refined when at a cruise, but they're just a bit uncouth when revved out.” – Neil Winn, Deputy Reviews Editor